RakhithJK/OfficeDev-teams-toolkit-wiki/Make-your-project-compatible-with-Teams-Toolkit.md

 1. Copy the `env` directory from the `template directory` to the root of your `project directory`.

 Teams Toolkit environments groups of configuration using .env files and variables.
-If you already have existing resources like a Teams App ID, Azure AD App ID, etc. then make sure to review [using your existing Teams app resources]().
+If you already have existing resources like a Teams App ID, Microsoft Entra App ID, etc. then make sure to review [using your existing Teams app resources]().

 ### Add support for hosting in Azure
 Teams Toolkit includes (optional) features to help create (provision) Azure resources to host your apps infrastructure and deploy the code to those resources.
 This is useful for small teams with an Azure subscription where all of that DevOps can be done from VS Code or the CLI.
 For larger teams or to meet other requirements, the CLI could be used with these features in combination with CI/CD.